vistra-craft/eventknit/docs/PAYMENT_AND_DISBURSEMENT.md

-# Payment & Disbursement System
+# Payment & Disbursement System with rationale

 This document covers the full lifecycle of money on the EventKnit platform: how attendees pay for tickets, how the platform calculates its fees, how organizers receive their funds, and how refunds flow back.
 It serves as both a **technical reference** for engineers and a **stakeholder guide** for understanding the financial operations.